 You have access to 49 server locations with TunnelBear, including some in the US, UK, Canada, Japan, and more.
 With this VPN, we tried to access geo-restricted streaming services and were able to unblock Hulu, Amazon Prime, and YouTube with ease.

-When it comes to security, TunnelBear is a great option for Ubuntu users in New Zealand due to its AES 256-bit encryption, Vigilant Bear kill switch, and no-logs policy.
+When it comes to security, TunnelBear is a great option for Ubuntu users due to its AES 256-bit encryption, Vigilant Bear kill switch, and no-logs policy.
 Your data is secure here, in contrast to some free VPNs.

-For more detailed information, check out our full TunnelBear Review.
+For more detailed information, check out our full TunnelBear review in New Zealand.

-Testing Methodology: How to Select the Best Free VPN for Ubuntu in New Zealand
+Testing Methodology: How to Select the Top Free VPN for Ubuntu in New Zealand

-Prior to ranking them as the best VPNs for Ubuntu in New Zealand, we thoroughly examined the above-mentioned VPNs.
-So before using any random free VPN for Ubuntu, keep these choosing criteria in mind:
+Prior to ranking them as the reliable free VPNs for Ubuntu in New Zealand, we thoroughly examined the above-mentioned VPNs.
+So before using any random free VPN for Ubuntu, keep these criteria in mind:

 Ideally, 256-bit encryption is the protocol that each VPN should use.
 Avoid choosing free VPNs with encryption protocols that are less than 128-bit.
 Secondly, review the VPNs’ privacy policies to determine whether they maintain logs and prevent IP and DNS leaks.